Finding HQ Materials

 Curriculum Resources

-Illinois provides a series of webinars on its Curriculum Evaluation Tool, which districts can use to “support best practices and continuous quality improvement, including an emphasis on equity and diversity, and the selection of high-quality instructional materials.”
+Illinois provides a series of webinars on its Curriculum Evaluation Tool, which districts can use to select and improve high-quality instructional materials.
+Additionally, the state offers a Local Literacy Plan Template for districts to develop tailored literacy strategies.

 Arizona